-FRAMINGHAM, Mass.–(BUSINESS WIRE)–Rave Mobile Safety (Rave), provider of the critical communication and collaboration platform that federal, national and local government agencies; corporations; educational institutions; and healthcare organizations count on when it matters most, today released its 2022 Natural Disaster and Severe Weather Preparedness report.
+FRAMINGHAM, Mass.–July 20, 2022–Rave Mobile Safety (Rave), provider of the critical communication and collaboration platform that federal, national and local government agencies; corporations; educational institutions; and healthcare organizations count on when it matters most, today released its 2022 Natural Disaster and Severe Weather Preparedness report.
 The survey findings indicate that despite acknowledging an uptick in severe weather events and natural disasters, the general public still does not feel adequately prepared.

 In 2021, the United States had some of the worst natural disasters and severe weather ever recorded, including 18 weather disasters that cost more than one billion dollars in damages and response.
 With the first half of 2022 already delivering record heat and storms, residents, public safety agencies, state and local governments, workplaces and more must prepare for these increasingly common events.
 To better understand how the public thinks about, and prepares for, natural disasters and severe weather events, Rave Mobile Safety fielded a national survey of over 1,000 respondents in June 2022.

 - The majority of respondents (90%) are just as or more concerned about severe weather now than they were just two years ago – and only 14% of respondents are hardly or not at all concerned that the intensity and frequency of natural disasters will increase in the future

 - Only 27% of respondents feel very or extremely prepared to face severe weather

 - Currently, 62% of respondents receive weather alerts through a weather app – but the majority (61%) would prefer to get notifications sent directly to their phone via a text/SMS

 - 86% of respondents have at least a fair level of confidence in their local public safety and emergency management departments to properly handle a natural disaster or severe weather event in their area